Jobs and Talent — 8 min

 You can usually find great secondhand storage options locally.
 Plenty of people have old file cabinets and shelving to give away, especially now that most offices have embraced the wonders of digital document storage.

-If you need to order online, Porch & Den’s Lakeland 4-Cube Organizer offers plenty of space for a reasonable $35.49.
-If you need extra cubes, the OneSpace 6-Cube Organizer can help you out.
+If you need to order online, GlasFlength cube storage organizer with doors offers plenty of space for a reasonable $36.99.
+If you don’t need that many cubes, the C&A 2-cube organizer unit is a great option for $19.99.

 Don’t buy heavy items like file cabinets online if you can help it.
 Prices reflect shipping costs for bulky metal items, and your money would likely be better spent elsewhere.